sonic-net/sonic-platform-common/README.md

 # Contribution guide

-All contributors must sign a contribution license agreement before contributions can be accepted.
-Contact kasubra@microsoft.com or daloher@microsoft.com.
-Later this will be automated.
+All contributors must sign a contribution license agreement (CLA) before contributions can be accepted.
+This process is now automated via a GitHub bot when submitting new pull request.
+If the contributor has not yet signed a CLA, the bot will create a comment on the pull request containing a link to electronically sign the CLA.

 ### GitHub Workflow